MarcelWestp/refactor-and-extend-exercise/refactored-README.md

 ----
   +2

-We could implement an inventory of your submitted vehicles.
+BUT -> We could implement an inventory of your submitted vehicles.

 - As Laura I want to be able to create new model and year acceptance rules through the website so that I can accept more types of vehicles.